 A study of 47 people who experienced migraine with aura found that 32 percent listed vertigo as a symptom.

-In a 2004 study of 20 migraine sufferers who experienced vertigo, almost all of them 19 experienced nausea.
+In a 2004 study of 20 people with migraine who experienced vertigo, almost all of them 19 experienced nausea.
 The next most common symptom was light sensitivity, also called photophobia, experienced by 14; and head pain was reported by 13.